flippyshoe1/chexdumb/README.md

 a small c program to print the raw data of a file to the cli\
 currently only limited to linux

-fyi this projcet was purely made for fun, i dont intend to take this project seriously
+fyi this project was purely made for fun, i dont intend to take this project seriously

 ## dependencies (debian and derivatives)
 ```sh